-Are you thinking about your goals for 2018?
+Are you thinking about your goals for next year?
 Do you have a strategic plan for your business?
-Do you know that you need an annual strategic business plan, but you’re not quite sure where to start or what to include?
+Or you know that business planning is important, but you’re not quite sure where to start or what to include?

 Either way, you’re on the right track.
 Every business, regardless of the type, needs an annual strategic business plan.